-The candidate must have a post-secondary (four-year) or equivalent degree.
-A two-year degree plus three years of general business experience may be substituted.
+CGAP candidates must hold a 3- or 4-year post-secondary degree (or higher).
 For further details, please refer to the Certification Candidate Handbook.

 The candidate must exhibit high moral and professional character and submit a completed Character Reference Form signed by a CIA, CGAP, CCSA, CFSA, CRMA, or the candidate's supervisor.

 Once you have completed the form, please access the Certification Document Upload Portal and upload your form(s) there.
 (Submit the document type as Character Reference.)

 The candidate must acquire two years of auditing experience in a government environment (federal, state/provincial, local, quasi-governmental areas, authority/crown corporation).
 A completed Experience Verification Form is required.
 Candidates may apply to the program and sit for the exam prior to satisfying the professional experience requirement, but will not be certified until all program requirements have been met.